This post includes affiliate links.

 Everyone experiences mental illness a little differently, so reading mental illness stories is another way to gain insight into what it is like to live with a mental illness.
 All the nonprofits listed below have a section where others share their personal mental health stories.

-Share and Educate
+Share and Educate for Mental Health Awareness

 Do you have a social media account?
 May is the perfect month to raise awareness through your posts.
 NAMI has even created posts especially for Facebook and Twitter that make posting your support a snap.
 Here’s two examples of posts they’ve created leading back to resources on their site.
 Visit their site for more.